kenchan0824/simple-web3/README.md

 const roleB = await SimpleUser.generate(connection)
 ```

 ### Check the SOL balance
-A few SOL is airdropped to the `SimpleUser` for paying gas fees when they are created.
-You can check the SOL balance remained.
+Some SOL is airdropped to newly created `SimpleUser` for paying gas fees.
+You can check their SOL balance remained.

-> Because faucet is limited, *Simple-Web3* may break when used outside **localnet**.
+> Because faucet is limited, *Simple-Web3* may not work outside **localnet**.

 ```
 const balance = await roleA.sol()
 ```

 ### Mint tokens
-The `SimpleUser` can mint a SPL token with an alias.
-The minted token has 9 digits decimal, with initial supply big enough for testing purposes and all owned by the minter.
+`SimpleUser` can mint SPL tokens with the alias.
+The minted tokens are default to 9 digits decimal and have an initial supply big enough for testing.
+All initial tokens are owned by the minter.
 ```
 await roleA.mint("USDC").commit()
 ```

 ### Transfer tokens
-After minting the SPL token, the minter can transfer arbitrary amount of token to another `SimpleUser`.
+After minting the SPL tokens, minters can transfer any amounts to another `SimpleUser`.
 ```
 await roleA.transfer("USDC", 100, roleB).commit()
 ```

 ### Check tokens
-Every `SimpleUser` can own multiple tokens, the mint address, associated token account, and balance can be checked by referencing the alias.
+A `SimpleUser` can own several tokens.
+Their mint address, associated token account and balance can be checked by referencing the associated alias.
 ```
 const mintAddress = roleB.tokens["USDC"]
 ```